awsdocs/aws-javascript-developer-guide-v2/doc_source/s3-example-photos-view.md

 ## Configuring the SDK<a name="s3-example-photos-view-config"></a>

-Obtain the credentials you need to configure the SDK by calling the `CognitoIdentityCredentials` method\.
+To obtain the credentials you need to configure the SDK by calling the `CognitoIdentityCredentials` method\.
 You need to provide the Amazon Cognito identity pool ID\.
 Then create an `AWS.S3` service object\.

 ```
 // **DO THIS**: